Note: Preparing Your eCommerce Tech Stack for the Future

 Automation tools are becoming more critical as businesses scale.
 Manual processes can create bottlenecks and inefficiencies when your business grows.
 Consider the automation of inventory management, customer service, and marketing to streamline operations.

 Robotic Process Automation (RPA) solutions can be implemented for tasks like order processing, inventory updates, and even customer service.
-Tools for automated customer support or for marketing automation can significantly reduce manual effort, ensuring that scaling doesn’t lead to operational inefficiencies.
+Tools for automated customer support or marketing automation can significantly reduce manual effort, ensuring that scaling doesn’t lead to operational inefficiencies.

 7. Building Agility in Your Tech Stack